Everest Base Camp Trek via Phaplu

 As you climb higher, the landscape becomes stark and dramatic with occasional blue sheep sightings.
 From the top, the views are immense: Lhotse’s south face, Island Peak, Makalu, and the glaciers spilling down from every direction.

 Now, Nangkartshang is often considered the best all-around acclimatization hike.
 It rises directly above Dingboche, and the trail starts just outside the village.
-You will climb steadily along a well-defined ridge.
+You climb steadily along a well-defined ridge.
 The ascent is gradual but consistent.
-Along the way, you will pass mani stones, prayer flags, and patches of hardy alpine plants.
+Along the way, you pass mani stones, prayer flags, and patches of hardy alpine plants.
 The summit delivers sweeping views of Ama Dablam, Lhotse, Taboche, and the Imja Valley below.

 If your body feels a little slower or you prefer a more meditative day, the Dolma Ri ridge hike is the softest and most relaxed option.
 The trail undulates gently along the hills above Dingboche, with minimal steep climbing and plenty of space to walk at your own rhythm.
 This route is less crowded and quieter.

-You will pass through dry alpine grasses, yaks moving across the valley floor, and prayer flags fluttering against wide-open skies.
+You pass through dry alpine grasses, yaks moving across the valley floor, and prayer flags fluttering against wide-open skies.
 While it doesn’t reach the same height as the other two options, it still provides excellent acclimatization benefits and uninterrupted views of Ama Dablam, Island Peak, and the surrounding ridgelines.

 • Overnight Altitude:4940m/16207ft.